Vitamin B12 Deficiency

 Tests to identify the cause

 If vitamin B12 deficiency is suspected or confirmed, further tests may be required to identify the cause.
 This will help to determine the recommended course of treatment.
-These investigations may include blood tests for pernicious anemia and other conditions.
+These investigations may include further blood tests for pernicious anemia and other conditions.

 Some people may be referred to specialists for further tests or treatment.
 These include hematologists, doctors specializing in blood conditions, and gastroenterologists, doctors specializing in the digestive system.